 White Represents Light, Goodness, and Purity

 Victoria Smith of SF Girl By Bay sticks close to her signature: Benjamin Moore’s Oxford White.
 “It's got a very bright, clean look to it and doesn't lean too cool or too warm,” she tells us.
-In living rooms with optimal natural light, this sleek ivory allows rays to bounce off filling the room with a glow.
+In living rooms with optimal natural light, this sleek ivory allows rays to bounce off, filling the room with a glow.
 Play up this crisp color with mustard throw pillows, dusty pink accents, and polished hardwood floors.

 Red Is the Color of Extremes

-Follow in the footsteps of the late great Diana Vreeland and blanket your busiest room in a bright rich red.
+Follow in the footsteps of the late great Diana Vreeland and blanket your busiest room in a bright, rich red.
 A color synonymous with so many power words, it sends a serious message.
 This look reads best finished with a gloss to aid in bouncing ambient light from wall to wall instead of absorbing it.
 If you’re not ready to paint the whole town red, start with a statement wall.

 Neutral Brings Elegance and Serenity

-If the eye-catching wall color is not within your design scope, a soft versatile neutral is always a safe bet.
-“We typically opt for the wow color moments in the fabrics and accessories, rather than on the walls, to keep the living room a more transitional space like the formal center of the home,” says Christine Markatos Lowe.
+If the eye-catching wall color is not within your design scope, a soft, versatile neutral is always a safe bet.
+“We typically opt for the wow color moments in the fabrics and accessories, rather than on the walls, to keep the living room a more transitional space, like the formal center of the home,” says Christine Markatos Lowe.
 Seek a natural tone like Sherwin Williams Agreeable Gray—it has the ability to be a comforting blank slate for your creativity to shine through décor accents.

 Charcoal Symbolizes Strength and Mystery

 Benjamin Moore's color and design expert, Hannah Yeo, suggests a deep neutral that brings a big mood to your living room.
 Her suggested hue is Taos Taupe, a warm charcoal color that can make its designated space feel instantly cozy and nested.
 “Study its undertone within the color to see how you can enhance or downplay other hues in the room,“ says Yeo.
-We suggest pairing it with a natural-colored sofa, or cream trim to really make its versatile color profile pop.
+We suggest pairing it with a natural-colored sofa or cream trim to really make its versatile color profile pop.
 Once the paint dries, pull on a chunky knit throw blanket and hunker down until summer.

 Black Brings Sophisticated Elegance

 This well-achieved matte black interior wall is totally grown-up punk and we love it.
 To nail this look, ensure it’s either opposing a window to allow light to pool around the black and balance the darks and lights, or call your handyman and have them place strategic sconces to illuminate the chosen black wall or walls.
-Avoid the harshness that’s often associated with black with brass brushed fixtures or uplifting abstract art pieces.
+Avoid the harshness that’s often associated with black by using brass brushed fixtures or uplifting abstract art pieces.